saitharun08/DataEngineering-Workshop4_draft/README.md

 # Data Engineering Workshop 4

-One-day workshop on web extraction using Celery and RabbitMQ.
+One day workshop on web extraction using Celery and RabbitMQ.

 ## What will you learn by the end of this workshop?
-- By the end of this workshop you will learn how to scrap a website using
+- By the end of this workshop you will learn how to automate the scraping of a website using microservices.
+- You will learn about celery and rabbitMq.
+- You will learn how to integrate different microservices.
+- You will learn how to run the synchronous task queue.
+- You will learn how to create task stats and logs.

 ## Schedule
 | Time          | Topics